 If you’re reading this, then Tel Aviv has probably captured your heart – we can’t say we’re surprised!

 In spite of its recent status as the world’s most expensive city, no one can argue with Tel Aviv’s legendary, delicious food, fabulous beaches, everlasting sunny weather, and the fact that there is always something exciting happening close by.
-Let’s take a look at Tel Aviv’s diverse neighbourhoods and what each one has to offer.
+Let’s take a look at Tel Aviv’s diverse neighborhoods and what each one has to offer.

 The Old North (HaTzafon HaYashan)